What is a Green Burial?

 Containers designed for green burial are uniquely crafted to be as kind to the earth as possible.
 Minimizing the impact on the environment and avoiding the costs associated with embalming and traditional caskets.

 Honoring Your Loved One

-Green burials are about far more than saving money or even saving the earth: They’re about helping your loved one honor their own personal commitment to reducing their carbon footprint and embracing the earth and the environment in a way that serves the environment in a truly meaningful and long-lasting way.
-For those whose commitments to nature run deep, no higher final tribute can be paid than to enable them to give back to the earth as a last gesture of their deep and abiding love for nature.
+Green burials are about more than saving money.
+It allows your loved one to embrace the earth that serves in a meaningful long lasting way.
+No higher tribute than enabling them to give back to the earth as a last gesture of their deep love for nature.